Frequently Asked Questions

 22) Can I visit, or take a campus tour to determine if Gallup would be the right place for me?

-23) What is the difference between living in Gallup versus?
+23) What is the difference between living in Gallup versus living on the reservation?

 24) Do I have to buy a car or can I ride my bike?

-25) What do Fellows do in thier free time or for fun?
+25) What do Fellows do in their free time or for fun?

 Individually, fellows do all kinds of things for fun.
 Many people are drawn to the area for outdoor recreational opportunities and breath-taking natural beauty!
 There is an extensive system of mountain bike and hiking trails and exercise options, including an indoor pool for lap swimming.
 People attend rodeos, pow-wows, athletic events, live music performances, the downtown summer performances by local Native American dance groups, movies, the annual Hot Air Red Rock Balloon Rally, enjoy the monthly downtown Art Crawl, check out Native American art, and attend the world famous annual Inter-Tribal Indian Ceremonial.
 There are two movie theaters, one with 5 screens and the other with 6 screens in stadium style seating.
 Gallup is a great jumping off point to explore the Grand Canyon, Chaco Canyon, Canyon De Chelly, the Petrified Forest, El Morro, and other sites.
 Like anyone else, Fellows pursue their own hobbies.